Understanding resilience & putting it into practice

 Resilience research and practice

-Working with and alongside children, young people, families and adults exposed to social disadvantage is at the heart of our work.
+Working with and alongside children, young people, families and adults exposed to social disadvantage and inequalities is at the heart of our work.
 Resilience research and practice provides powerful knowledge to help people having particularly tough times.

 While there are loads of academic articles and books on resilience, not enough of them provide practical tips to help children, young people and adults to bounce up against the odds.
 As well as working with individuals and groups, we also try to do our bit to tackle unfair practices by governments and other big players.
 Our work is strongly rooted in a social justice agenda, and we do not believe that resilience promotion should be about maximising the survival of the fittest.